-Maryland University of Integrative Health is restricted in the programs into which it can enroll individuals who reside in the following states: Alabama, Arkansas, Georgia, Iowa, Michigan, Montana, Minnesota, New York, South Dakota, or Wisconsin.
+Maryland University of Integrative Health is restricted in the programs into which it can enroll individuals who reside in the following states: Alabama, Arkansas, Connecticut, Georgia, Iowa, Michigan, Montana, Minnesota, New York, South Dakota, or Wisconsin.
 Individuals residing in these states are encouraged to contact MUIH’s Office of Admissions at 410-888-9048 extension 6647 or to discuss and understand their enrollment options.